EveHughes/ShelterDeath/README.md

 ## Statement on LLM usage

-Aspects of the code were written with the help of ChatGPT.
-The Abstract, Introduction and Data section were written with the help of ChatGPT and the entire chat history is available in inputs/llms/usage.txt.
+Aspects of the code and text content of the paper were written with the help of ChatGPT.
+And the entire chat history is available in inputs/llms/usage.txt.